UBC-Rocket/FLARE/filterTesting/DataFileDescs.md

 speed.

 ### Sim 1
-Adds a uniform random value between -2.5 and 2.5 mbar to each pressure value (these are the limits given on the datasheet), and rounds to the nearest 0.027 mbar to simulate quantization error (this is the resolution of the value returned from the barometer on each read).
+Adds a random Gaussian distribution each pressure value (std.dev of 0.04 mbar, typical is 0.035), and rounds to the nearest
+0.027 mbar to simulate quantization error (this is the resolution of the value returned from the barometer on each read).
+Initial values are intentionally inaccurate, as a test for how well data converges.
+Data starts around 10 seconds before apogee.